 → Flowers, twigs, mushrooms and berries are also protected by law in Tatra National Park - let's not pick them up.
 Rocks and stones need to stay where they are.

-→ Don't destroy the trails' elements - benches are there to provide rest, guide posts indicate the directions and boards give some interesting information about the area.
-Damaged element of tourist infrastructure may jeopardize other hiker's health or even life.
+→ Don't destroy the trails' elements - benches are there to provide rest, guideposts indicate the directions and boards give some interesting information about the area.
+A damaged element of tourist infrastructure may jeopardize other hiker's health or even life.

 → There are eight mountain huts in Tatra National park, so there's no need to set up a tent.

 → Mountain ponds and streams aren't a good place to have a swim, take a bath or rinse dirty dishes.
 In those waters live rare species of animals and such activities are harmful to them.
 Also, such streams may be used as sources of drinking water in mountain huts.

 → Don't take your dog for hiking in National Park.
 I know - it's on the leash, doesn't bark and is obliging, but wild animals still smell it.
 It's especially dangerous in the period of hatching and breeding.

 Dogs are banned in Tatra National Park of Poland, with the exception of Chocholowska valley (up to the mountain hut).
 This ban doesn't include service dogs (but they have to be marked).